batsu/COVID-Vaccine-Finder/README.md

-# COVID Vaccine
+# COVID Vaccine Appointment Finder

- Automated Appointment Finder for COVID Vaccine
+ The website that organizes the COVID Vaccine appointments is located at https://www.rivcoph.org/COVID-19-Vaccine.
+I developed the Automated Appointment Finder for COVID Vaccine because it was hard to get appointments.
+The site used to deploy new appointments without notice so it was hard to grab an appointment.
+Unfortunately (for my robot...), they now announce the times when they will be releasing new appointments which has made my program pretty much unusable.
+It was still a fun project that helped me understand how to combine using selenium, flask, and chromedriver.